<< Back to Care Sheets

 eat.

-The most common way of offering this to them is by dusting the prey
+reptiles.
+The most common way of offering this to them is by dusting

-just before feeding.
-This can be done with the “shake and bake” method.
+the prey just before feeding.
+This can be done with the “shake

 Using a plastic bag or some type of container, add a small amount of